jareddarlington/jareddarlington/README.md

 ## Hello,

-I'm a second-year undergraduate studying Computer Science at the University of Washington, Seattle.
+I'm a third-year undergraduate studying Computer Science at the University of Washington, Seattle.

 > Seeking research positions for autumn 2025.